#WWWWednesday – 18th February 2026

 Why not join in too?
 Leave a comment with your link at Taking on a World of Words and then go blog hopping!

-Atmosphere by Taylor Jenkins Reid (Penguin)
+Book Review – Atmosphere by Taylor Jenkins Reid

 In the summer of 1980, astrophysics professor Joan Goodwin begins training to be an astronaut at Houston’s Johnson Space Center, alongside an exceptional group of fellow candidates: Top Gun pilot Hank Redmond; mission specialists John Griffin and Lydia Danes; warmhearted Donna Fitzgerald; and Vanessa Ford, the magnetic and mysterious aeronautical engineer.